España (Chabrier): Other appearances

 Parts of España feature prominently in Émile Waldteufel's waltz España of 1886.
 It is also the basis of the melody of the 1956 American popular song "Hot Diggity (Dog Ziggity Boom)" by Al Hoffman and Dick Manning.

+Erik Satie quoted España heavily in Españaña, the third piece of Croquis et agaceries d'un gros bonhomme en bois (1913), spoofing the fad for Spanish music in France at the time.

 In 1961 Roland Petit created a ballet entitled España using the score of Emmanuel Chabrier; costumes were by Yves Saint Laurent.